 Here’s the thing, it’s quite simple to kick a caffeine habit and “reset” your adenosine receptors, with a quick 7-12 days of caffeine avoidance.
 A simple short-term shift to herbal or decaf teas, herbal coffee replacements or decaffeinated coffee and taking a week-long break from regular caffeinated coffee about once every one to two months.
 I have found by making the shift to a high-quality Swiss Water Process Organic Decaf coffee it has allowed me to maintain my morning rituals that involve the beautiful aroma of the beans and the ritualistic process of starting my day in the manner, without exhausting my neurotransmitters.
 You can of course, also switch to tea or other non-caffeinated elixirs to start your day.
 I have been enjoying iced herbal teas in the afternoons.

 Obviously, if you find that after the 7 to 12 days caffeine and/or coffee just so clearly wasn’t working for you, maybe it becomes a long term thing.
 That’s for you to decide.
-Maybe you shift away from coffee and instead adopt a new matcha ritual, (like my friend Diane recently did).
+Maybe you shift away from coffee and instead adopt a new matcha ritual.

 As always, I’m just trying to give you all the information so you feel empowered to make the best decision for YOU!

-Tomorrow’s post offers a full guide to a 14-day caffeine reset, including easing in vs cold turkey and what to expect.
-Stay tuned for that and join us for a caffeine-free challenge beginning on June 1st.
+Check out this full guide to a 14-day caffeine reset, including easing in vs cold turkey and what to expect.
+Read more and consider joining the caffeine-free challenge if you are looking for support.

 Let’s Chat Decaf